mmmmmmman epiphany in Leadership Training ClassmmmWx4 Grab Bag

 how personal revelation eased the drama and heartburn of the Costco Food Court

-At any rate, so there I was in leadership training, pondering why a guy who had spent the last 15 years running an engine alone in the cab would need a course in directing others.
+So there I was, pondering why a guy who had spent the last 15 years happily running an engine solamente, sans the annoying distraction of a fireman, wondering exactly why I would need a course in directing others.
 Quite suddenly, my peaceful ruminations were rudely interrupted by a hand thrusting a paper at me.
-The instructions on the page read something like, Think of an incident in your daily personal life where you employed leadership to resolve a situation.
+The instructions on the page read something like:

 The exercise read roughly thus: